linusLau-dws/aleave2/README.md

 # Highlights
 ## Apply Leave
 Now includes Casual Leave (CL) & Overtime (OT).
+If the leave type requires attachment (set by HR administrator through DW-iHR) and one does not upload it, an error dialog will pop up.
+Clicking on an attached image will enlarge it.
 ## My Applications
 Now includes Casual Leave (CL) & Overtime (OT).
 ## Notifications
+Technical details are mentioned below.
 ## Leave Approval
 Now includes Casual Leave (CL) & Overtime (OT).
+As mentioned above in the *Apply Leave* section, clicking on an attached image will enlarge it.
 ## Expense Claims
 ## Download Payroll & Taxation Forms
 ### iOS